 Sales are held from 10:00-11:00am in the PMH.

 Thank you for considering donating or consigning your items to the Nearly New Sale.
 There is a demand for clean, current PE and sports kit and a very high demand for girls blazers and school skirts.
 We hope the information below will answer all your questions about this easy way to recycle uniform and sports kit, but please do not hesitate to contact us at email@example.com if you have any questions.

 Nearly New Sales are held at least once a term in the PMH.
 Advance notice of the sales and dates are given in the weekly Bulletin and the school calendar.

 There is a demand for clean, current PE and sports kit as well as blazers and girls blouses and skirts.
 Please note that due to the low turnover of stock and lack of storage space we no longer accept boys’ trousers, shirts or navy sweaters or old style girls’ skirts or blazers .
 Please do not include them in your donations/consignments as they will not be sold and volunteers will instead have to take them to Tadworth Court Children’s Trust for sale in their shop.
 The small sizes are popular for new starters, but all items are in demand.
-We also accept good condition sports equipment, rucksacks and games bags as well as outdoor clothing, waterproofs and boots which may be suitable for D of E and/or CCF.
+We also accept good condition sports equipment and games bags as well as outdoor clothing, waterproofs and boots which may be suitable for D of E and/or CCF.
 Ski wear is collected and sold in the Winter and Spring terms and our sales in the Summer term are popular for new starters.